FHOOEAIST/jack/README.md

 ## FAQ

-If you have any questions, please checkout our [FAQ](https://fhooeaist.github.io/jack/faq.html) section.
+If you have any questions, please checkout our FAQ section in the maven site documentation.

 ## Contributing